 Sure, Superman had a cape as well, but he could fly.
-Superman’s cape was there for aerodynamic purposes.
+Superman’s cape was there for aerodynamic efficiencies.
 Batman cannot fly, he cannot get air borne, no way, no how.

 All that Batman had was a too-small, utility belt that he used to help him climb walls, but Batman cannot climb walls the way even Spiderman can.
 Batman lumbers up the side of skyscrapers, and compared to other super-heroes’ agility, he borders on the pathetic and cringe worthy.
 Granted, Batman had the Batmobile and a very large array of gadgetry, but if it wasn’t on his belt, he could not use it in crime fighting battles.

 How did Batman get calls to investigate?
 It would have to be through Police Commissioner Gordon, wouldn’t it?
 There was a dedicated Bat phone in the Commissioner’s office, a kind of Russia-U.S. detente connection.
 Then the Gotham Police Department, already up to their necks in all manner of villainy — Joker, Mister Freeze, Penguin, Catwoman, Riddler, the list is never ending — would hand off some crime-fighting workload to the Dynamic Duo.

 Would Commissioner Gordon’s charming librarian daughter, Batgirl, be called upon?
-Were there cases she would handle best, say, putting a stop to the nefarious Catwoman, or was case assignment not aligned with Gotham crime fighter gender?
+Were there cases she would handle best, say same-gender ones, like putting a stop to the nefarious Catwoman, or was case assignment independent of Gotham crime fighter gender?
 Would Batgirl go one-on-one with her bounty?
 When would she resort to calling in Batman and Robin?
 Was the protocol that if she found herself up to her neck in it she’d get Bat help?
 Can you answer these vexing questions, Citizen?